openhab/openhab-addons/bundles/org.openhab.binding.openwebnet/README.md

 }
 ```

-## Disclaimer
+## Notes

-- This binding is not associated by any means with BTicino or Legrand companies
-- Contributors of this binding have no liability for any direct, indirect, incidental, special, exemplary, or consequential damage to things or people caused by using the binding connected to a real BTicino/Legrand (OpenWebNet) plant/system and its physical devices.
-The final user is the only responsible for using this binding in a real environment.
-See Articles 5. and 6. of [Eclipse Public Licence 2.0](https://www.eclipse.org/legal/epl-2.0/) under which this binding software is distributed
-- The OpenWebNet protocol is maintained and Copyright by BTicino/Legrand.
-The documentation of the protocol if freely accessible for developers on the [MyOpen Community website - https://www.myopen-legrandgroup.com/developers](https://www.myopen-legrandgroup.com/developers/)
+- The Open Web Net protocol is maintained and Copyright by BTicino/Legrand.
+The documentation of the protocol if freely accessible for developers on the [Legrand developer web site](https://developer.legrand.com/documentation/open-web-net-for-myhome/)
-- OpenWebNet, MyHOME, MyHOME_Play and Living Now are registered trademarks by BTicino/Legrand

 ## Special thanks